“Communities and countries and ultimately the world are only as strong as the health of their women.”– Michelle Obama

 What is Adenomyosis?

-Adenomyosis happens when the lining of the uterus is becoming thicker than usual.
-My doctor explained that, during my monthly period, the blood flowing in my uterus has cells within it.
-And some of those cells don’t come out but rather breakthrough the uterus wall, stay and grow there, which makes my uterus lining thicker than usual.
+Adenomyosis happens when the lining of the uterus becomes thicker than usual.
+During my monthly period, my doctor explained that the blood flowing in my uterus has cells within it.
+And some of those cells don’t come out as period but rather break through the uterus wall and stay and grow there, making my uterus lining thicker than usual.
 Having an enlarged uterus can cause painful and heavy periods, which I am experiencing.

 What are the signs of having Adenomyosis?

 Dra.
 Pinky (my ob-gyn, not her real name) told me to go online and research it.
 Because educating myself will help me better understand her explanation and my body.
 She told me some symptoms which I found in this article I read.
 Adenomyosis typically has no signs or only a few discomforts during periods.
 But it can cause the following which I experience: